ameet123/mogreps/README.md

 If we look at the numpy array, it will be a 4-dimensional array with dims, `Shape: (4,2,528,421)`
 However, all the data will apear to be temperature.
 There will be no trace of a date, pressure or latitude.
-These other dimensions/fields are to be *deduced* from other *Variables* based on `indexing` in munpy.
+These other dimensions/fields are to be *deduced* from other *Variables* based on `indexing` in numpy.

-Contiuing with the same example, we know that the first dimension of size 4 is time.
+Continuing with the same example, we know that the first dimension of size 4 is time.
 Then we look inside the file for a variable called `time` and extract the numpy array from there.
 This will be a single dimensional array with 4 values of dates.
 These are the dates which match the indexes 0,1,2,3 from the air_temperature numpy array.
 So if we are looking at the first *row* of air_temp[0], then it pertains to the first date from the `time` array.

-### Implemntation
+### Implementation

 The specific approach reduces the dimensions from the main variable and appends the other dimension values.
 Therefore, a 4-D air_temp variable will be converted to a 2-D array with rows and 5 columns.